 If you can't make room for an animal in your home, don't worry: There's no evidence that pets are necessary for children to thrive.
 We do know, however, that children's lives are enriched by involvement with the natural world.
 Try to find other ways to go "on safari."
 A backyard birdfeeder, for example, offers a ringside seat at an "avian drama."
 Walks in the woods or a visit to a petting zoo, an aquarium, or the seashore are all wonderful ways to bring your child and animal life together.

-You have read this article Children and pets / Tips for parents with the title Animal Attraction: Part 2.
-You can bookmark this page URL http://movimentosporting1906.blogspot.com/2011/10/animal-attraction-part-2.html.
+with the title Animal Attraction: Part 2.
+You can bookmark this page URL https://movimentosporting1906.blogspot.com/2011/10/animal-attraction-part-2.html.
 Thanks!

 No comment for "Animal Attraction: Part 2"